529 Plan FAQs: About the Portfolios and Investments

 Yes, new deposits can be made into any of the portfolios available in the Fidelity-managed 529 plans.
 Many customers establish standing instructions, such as making all contributions to the same portfolios each period, to avoid providing new instructions with every deposit.

-You may reallocate previously invested monies (contributions and earnings) once each calendar year and upon a change to the beneficiary.
+You may reallocate previously invested monies (contributions and earnings) twice each calendar year and upon a change to the beneficiary.
 See investment options for more information.

 You choose the portfolios, but not the individual funds.
 The IRS does not allow a participant to have direct or indirect control over the investments in a 529 account.
 The 529 portfolios are invested in a combination of mutual funds.
 To see a list of the underlying mutual funds that make up each portfolio, visit the plan performance pages for each of the Fidelity-managed 529 plans: UNIQUE College Investing Plan (NH), Fidelity Arizona College Savings Plan, Delaware College Investment Plan, and U.Fund College Investing Plan (MA).

 Andrew Dierdorf and Brett Sumsion are the co-managers of the UNIQUE Plan, the Fidelity Arizona Plan, the U.Fund Plan, and the Delaware Plan Portfolios.